Tohby823/DSA-Project-Documentation-SQL/README.md

 ![Shipping vs Priority](images/11_shipping_priority.png)

-**Insight:** High-priority orders frequently used faster shipping methods, indicating largely appropriate cost allocation.
+**Insight:** "We have a significant 'urgency gap' where low-priority orders are frequently shipped via Express Air, indicating that our logistics choices aren't currently aligned with customer needs."